Marijuana and Alcohol Evidence Using Border Analysis and Retail Sales Data

 39 Pages Posted: 2 Nov 2017 Last revised: 25 Aug 2018

 Date Written: August 23, 2018

-We use data on purchases of alcoholic beverages in grocery, convenience, drug, or mass distribution stores in US counties for 2006-2015 to study the link between medical marijuana laws and alcohol consumption and focus on settling the debate between the substitutability or complementarity between marijuana and alcohol.
-To do this we exploit the differences in the timing of the of marijuana laws among states and find that these two substances are substitutes.
-Counties located in MML states reduced monthly alcohol sales by 15 percent.
-Our findings are robust to border counties analysis, a placebo effective dates for MMLs in the treated states, and falsification tests using sales of pens and pencils.
+We use retail scanner data on purchases of alcoholic beverages across US counties for 2006-2015 to study the link between medical marijuana laws (MMLs) and alcohol consumption.
+To do this we first exploit differences in the timing of marijuana laws among states and find that they are substitutes.
+We show that unlike traditional national-level analysis, focusing on contiguous border county-pairs provides unbiased estimates of the effect of MMLs on alcohol sales.
+Specifically, counties located in MML states reduced monthly alcohol sales by 12.4 percent.
+Results are robust to including placebo effective dates for MMLs in treated states.

 Suggested Citation: Suggested Citation